earrthhh/earrthhh/README.md

 hiii my names earth!!
-i'm the owner of retro minecraft i foster dogs and cats i play minecraft and valorant!!!
+i'm the owner of retro minecraft, i foster dogs and cats, and i play minecraft and valorant!!!